 Hildegard is a stand-alone card game adventure set in the world of Spire’s End.
 Over the years, I've grown fond of Hildegard -- a main character from the first game.
 This is her story.
+There's very little set-up and minimal components.
+No DM, or character sheets, and minor bookkeeping.

 Like the previous game in the Spire's End series, the story unfolds one card at a time.
 You will be presented with numerous-narrative driven choices, enemies, and items that move the story along.

 Navigation becomes more involved as the story goes on.
 You may need to pull cards out of the deck or choose between duplicate card numbers.
 Items you discovered can also play a role.
 Surprises are nestled around every corner.
+It's up to you to uncover as many cards as you can.
+It's impossible to see all the cards in this game on a single playthrough.
+To see the game in it's entirety you would need to play each chapter many times.

 Hildegard isn't yet a hardened street brawler.
 Her main line of defense is a slingshot, her wit, and a dashing smile.